p3palazzo/comparative-histories/chapter.md

 culture, architecture contributes to crafting it" [@james-chakraborty:2014architecture, xix].

-But if *Architecture since 1400* consistently downplayed the disciplinary aspects of practice---visual composition and professional tradition---, how could it define an architecture that crafts culture and is not itself this culture?
-It can only be the abstract ideas that shuttle back and forth between architectural theory and other social actors.
+*Architecture since 1400* consistently downplayed the disciplinary aspects of practice---visual composition and professional tradition---, so how could it define an architecture that crafts culture and is not itself this culture?
+It must be the abstract ideas shuttling back and forth between architectural theory and other social actors.
 The precedence of the avant-garde (chapter 22) over mass culture (chapter 23) made the author's intent clear in this respect.

-What tied *Architecture since
+What tied together *Architecture since
-1400* together was the assumption that modernization and historicism were common features of many of the building cultures described in the book.
+1400* was the assumption that modernization and historicism were common features of many of the building cultures described in the book.
-This assumption, however, was Idealistic and teleological in nature.
+This assumption, however, was Idealistic and teleological.
-Behind its critical method lay a philosophy of history, then: namely, that modernization and historicism legitimated a transcendental concept of architecture [@hoekstra:2014modernity2, 2].
+Behind its critical method lay a philosophy of history, namely, that modernization and historicism legitimated a transcendental concept of architecture [@hoekstra:2014modernity2, 2].

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-James-Chakraborty's book was not the only one putting modernization at the center of its concept of architectural history.
-This has become so much of a trope in recent scholarship that @jarzombek:2015architecture [119] bemoaned the fact that "architectural history---the discipline---has almost become a code word for the history of modernism."
+James-Chakraborty's book was not the sole work placing modernization at the center of its concept of architectural history.
+This trope has become so prevalent in recent scholarship that @jarzombek:2015architecture [119] bemoaned the fact that "architectural history---the discipline---has almost become a code word for the history of modernism."
 Conversely, the hegemonic understanding of modernization has